wraaath-homelab/docs/proxmox/ubuntu-vm.md

 qm set 9999 --serial0 socket --vga serial0
 ```

 10. You're done!
-Now just clone the container in the WebUI.
+Now just clone the VM in the WebUI.
 Optionally you can convert it to a template, although not needed.